AdobeDocs/experience-platform.en/help/query-service/use-cases/fuzzy-search.md

 ### Connect to Query Service

 You must connect your machine learning model to Query Service by providing your connection credentials.
 Both expiring and non-expiring credentials can be provided.
 Please see the [credentials guide](../ui/credentials.md) for more information on how to acquire the necessary credentials.
-If you are using Jupyter Notebook, please see the full guide on [how to connect to Query Service](../clients/jupyter-notebook.md).
+If you are using [!DNL Jupyter Notebook], please see the full guide on [how to connect to Query Service](../clients/jupyter-notebook.md).

 Also, be sure to import the [!DNL numpy] package into your [!DNL Python] environment to enable linear algebra.